 What does progesterone do during pregnancy?

-- As a muscle relaxant, it can also make your bowel contractions less effective.
-This can lead to constipation for some women.
+- As a muscle relaxant, it can also make your bowel contractions less effective, which can lead to constipation for some women.

 Follicle-stimulating hormone (FSH) is made by the pituitary gland, a small organ at the base of the brain.
 It causes an egg to ripen in one of the ovaries each month (1).

-Luteinizing hormone (LH) is also made by the pituitary gland.
+the Pituitary gland also makes luteinizing hormone (LH).
 After FSH has caused an egg to ripen, LH triggers its release from the ovaries.

 Gonadotropin-releasing hormone (GnRH) is yet another pregnancy hormone made by the hardworking pituitary gland.
 It signals to the body to produce FSH and LH.

 Many women have heard of human chorionic gonadotropin (hCG) because it is the hormone that urine and blood pregnancy tests detect.
 It’s only produced during pregnancy and originates in cells from the fertilized and dividing egg.
-Later, it’s produced in the placenta. hCG signals the ovaries to increase production of estrogen and progesterone for the first few months before the placenta gets up to speed.
+Later, the placenta produces it. hCG signals the ovaries to increase production of estrogen and progesterone for the first few months before the placenta gets up to speed.

 Prostaglandins increase later in pregnancy, encouraging your cervix to soften and ripen in preparation for effacement and dilation.
 As labor begins, prostaglandins encourage contractions in smooth muscle like the uterus, helping to trigger labor.